What are wage and hour laws?

 Is the minimum wage different in Connecticut for tipped employees?

 The FLSA allows employers to pay a lower hourly minimum wage, as long as that wage plus the tips the employee earns adds up to at least the full minimum wage for each hour worked.
 If not, the employer has to make up the difference.
-In Connecticut, employers can pay tipped employees an hourly wage of $5.69 in hotel and restaurant industries and $7.34 for bartenders, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.
-For all other tipped employees, the employer may pay a minimum wage of 35 cents less than the regular minimum wage.
+Connecticut allows employers in the hotel and restaurant industries to take a tip credit for certain employees.
+In 2015, employers must pay at least $5.78 per hour to wait staff and $7.46 per hour to bartenders.
+This means that employers may take a tip credit of $3.37 per hour for wait staff and $1.69 for bartenders, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.
+These numbers are scheduled to increase in 2016 and 2017 along with the increase in minimum wage.

 (For more information, see Nolo’s article Tips, Tip Pooling, and Tip Credits.)